chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "PROJECT NOTE": "In CopyPytestNodeIdAction.collectNodeIds, fall back to traversing SMTestProxy.children when a tree node wraps an SMTestProxy suite but the tree has no children (common for 'Test Results' root).", "NEW INSTRUCTION": "WHEN tree node has SMTestProxy and no tree children THEN traverse proxy.children recursively" }

+[2025-12-09 23:49] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "run_test",
+    "ERROR": "Gradle immutable workspace cache modified",
+    "ROOT CAUSE": "The Gradle transforms cache for the IDE distribution was altered/corrupted, aborting initialization.", "PROJECT NOTE": "This IntelliJ Platform plugin build unpacks the IDE into Gradle's transforms cache; fix by clearing the affected transforms cache and rerunning with --refresh-dependencies (optionally run gradlew --stop then clean build).", "NEW INSTRUCTION": "WHEN Gradle reports immutable workspace modified in transforms THEN delete Gradle transforms cache and rerun with --refresh-dependencies"
+}

+[2025-12-09 23:50] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "run_test",
+    "ERROR": "Immutable Gradle cache workspace modified; IntelliJ Platform init failed", "ROOT CAUSE": "The Gradle IntelliJ plugin detected a corrupted/modifed IDE cache under ~/.gradle/caches/transforms.", "PROJECT NOTE": "This is an IntelliJ Platform plugin project; corrupted IDE cache in Gradle transforms prevents :initializeIntellijPlatformPlugin from running.", "NEW INSTRUCTION": "WHEN Gradle reports immutable workspace modified in transforms THEN delete that cache and run clean with refresh-dependencies"
+}

+[2025-12-09 23:50] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "run_test",
+    "ERROR": "Gradle immutable workspace cache modified",
+    "ROOT CAUSE": "The IntelliJ Platform IDE distribution in Gradle's transforms cache is corrupted or externally changed.", "PROJECT NOTE": "This is an IntelliJ Platform plugin project; when initializeIntellijPlatformPlugin fails with immutable workspace errors, clear the IDE distribution cache or refresh dependencies before running tests.", "NEW INSTRUCTION": "WHEN Gradle initializeIntellijPlatformPlugin reports immutable workspace modified THEN run './gradlew clean --refresh-dependencies test' from project root"
+}

+[2025-12-10 00:05] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "collectFQNs didn't traverse SMTestProxy children",
+    "ROOT CAUSE": "CopyFQNAction.collectFQNs iterates DefaultMutableTreeNode children only, ignoring SMTestProxy children when UI tree is empty.", "PROJECT NOTE": "Align CopyFQNAction traversal with CopyPytestNodeIdAction: if userObject is SMTestProxy, recurse over proxy.children and build dotted names; only fall back to DefaultMutableTreeNode traversal when no proxy is present.", "NEW INSTRUCTION": "WHEN node userObject is SMTestProxy THEN recurse over proxy.children instead of UI tree children" }

+[2025-12-10 00:05] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FQN collection from root proxy returned empty list", "ROOT CAUSE": "CopyFQNAction iterates DefaultMutableTreeNode children instead of SMTestProxy children when invoked on the root.", "PROJECT NOTE": "Update src/main/kotlin/.../actions/CopyFQNAction.kt to mirror CopyPytestNodeIdAction: if userObject is SMTestProxy, recurse over proxy.children and collect FQNs; then sort results.", "NEW INSTRUCTION": "WHEN tree node wraps SMTestProxy THEN traverse proxy children recursively to collect FQNs" }

+[2025-12-10 00:07] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "CustomTypeGenerator.insertClass",
+    "ERROR": "Anchor parent mismatch for addAfter",
+    "ROOT CAUSE": "The anchor passed to addAfter was not a direct child of the target PyFile.", "PROJECT NOTE": "When inserting a top-level class in a PyFile, call file.addAfter/Before with an anchor that is a direct child (e.g., last top-level statement) or null to append.", "NEW INSTRUCTION": "WHEN anchor parent differs from target file THEN use a direct child anchor or null" }

+[2025-12-10 00:11] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "-",
+    "ERROR": "plugin.xml: Cannot resolve language id 'Python'", "ROOT CAUSE": "The validation environment lacked the Python plugin, so the 'Python' language id was unknown.", "PROJECT NOTE": "Declare dependency on the Python plugin: add <depends>com.jetbrains.python</depends> (or 'Pythonid' for older IDEs) in plugin.xml and include 'com.jetbrains.python' in platformPlugins in gradle.properties.", "NEW INSTRUCTION": "WHEN plugin.xml references Python language or APIs THEN declare com.jetbrains.python dependency and enable platformPlugins accordingly"
+}